 If you know my article about the common marmosets at the Sugarloaf Mountain then you know already that common marmosets do not naturally occur in the forests of Rio de Janeiro.

 This does not really contribute to the conservation of the golden lion tamarin as common marmosets compete with golden lion tamarins for food because they eat the same.

 There are more monkeys, that means capuchin monkeys, that influence the conservation of golden lion tamarins.
 These monkeys destroy young juçara palms (Euterpe edulis), and thus, fruits of this palm will not grow.
 But golden lion tamarins feed on these fruits of this palm.

 By the way, the juçara palm is endangered as it is also used for consumption.

 We had the chance to meet the golden lion tamarins by the Associação Mico-Leão-Dourado on two days.
-On both days we could not observe the golden lion tamarins feeding on these palms.
+On both days we could not observe the monkeys feeding on these palms.